trampgeek/moodle-qtype_coderunner/README.md

  1. e('c').
 This is an alias for e('java').

  1. e('matlab').
 This escapes single quotes, percents and newline characters.
-    It must be used in the context of sprintf, e.g.
+    It must be used in the context of Matlab's sprintf, e.g.

         student_answer = sprintf('{{ STUDENT_ANSWER | e('matlab')}}');